lechefran/python_slam/docs/spatial-support.md

 # Spatial support and landmark replenishment

 The subsequent [robust PnP change](robust-pose.md) adds residual weighting and Jacobian checks.
-Use `--no-robust-pnp` when reproducing this earlier benchmark.
+Use `--no-robust-pnp --no-recovery` when reproducing this earlier benchmark.

 ## Result and scope